ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/_index.md

 #### Output Setting

 You can open the output detection setting panel by clicking `Output` and close it by clicking somewhere else.

+When [Gain Tag Colour](#ui-setting-panel) is not fully transparent, the summation of SGC, AGC and Output Gain will show up per 1.5 second.

 The components of this setting panel are: